sanne88/cyber8420projectopenmrs/ProjectProposal.md

    - "Guru"

 The developers can go from being a newcomer to the community (/dev/null) to a development expert (/dev/5) as their technical proficiency increases.
 The goal of the developer phases is to assist people understand where they are in their journey, inspire them to become more proficient in OpenMRS development.

-**Deployment**:

-OpenMRS adopted the CI tool Bamboo following our shift into the agile development process.
-The continuous integration tools can be accessed at http://ci.openmrs.org/.

 **Get Help**: